 Does the Winter Gloom Make You SAD?
 Here’s How to Treat it

-I know that I feel drastically different mentally and physically depending on whether or not the sun is out.
+For those people, they can feel drastically different mentally and physically depending on whether or not the sun is out.
 Feeling a little blue, wanting to sleep and overeating are all common signs of seasonal affective disorder.

 What Type Are You?